sms2014/springboard/capstone_2/README.md

-This folder contains the files and directories relevant for the capstone 2 project (Recommend products relevant to online grocer customers based on collaborative filtering)
+### This folder contains the files relevant for the capstone 2 project (Recommend products relevant to online grocer customers based on collaborative filtering)

 csv_files : repository for .csv files
 *.ipynb : Milestone/Final Ipython notebooks for the project